 This welder uses a common Euro Style Connection for the MIG gun.
 This allows any Everlast gun or any after market gun with the same connection to be connected to this unit.
-To match the 215A maximum output of this welder at the 35% duty cycle specified, this unit is equipped with a 24 series gun (some regions or versions may use the 15 series gun).
-This gun is a larger gun suitable for welding up to 250A.
-This gun is a medium sized gun suitable for all types of commercial fabrication and maintenance.
-However, if lighter work is required, such as welding body panels, the smaller 15 series gun is recommended as an optional purchase.
-It is smaller and is a good choice for welding up to 180A for longer periods of time and up to 200A for brief periods of time.
+To match the 275A maximum output of this welder at the 60% duty cycle specified, this unit is equipped with a 36 series MIG gun.
+This gun is a larger gun suitable for conventional MIG welding up to 320A and up to 275A for Pulse MIG welding.
+This gun is a large sized gun suitable for industrial and commercial fabrication and maintenance.
+However, if lighter work is required, such as welding body panels, the smaller 24 series gun is recommended as an optional purchase.
+It is smaller and is a good choice for welding up to 240A for extended periods of time and up to 250A for brief periods of time.

 Because of the range of output of this welder, no single gun is ideal for every situation.
 Additionally each gun can be equipped with different sized liners to match the wire size used.
-The liners, both steel liners and polymer liners for aluminum, are color coded for wire diameter sizes:
+The liners, both steel liners and polymer liners for aluminum, are color coded for wire diameter sizes.